BernhardPosselt/pf2e-kingmaker-tools/README.md

 * **Camouflage Campsite**: Posts effects based on result to chat (only GM visible)
 * **Hunt and Gather**: Adds the ingredients into your inventory based on the result
 * **Organize Watch**: Posts effects based on result to chat
-* **Cook Recipe**: Links the recipe to chat after a Survival or Cooking Lore check; list of recipes is determined by learned recipes done via **Recipes** macro
+* **Cook Recipe**: Links the recipe to chat after a Survival or Cooking Lore check; list of recipes is determined by learned recipes done via **Recipes** macro. **Note**: does not consume rations nor ingredients!
  ![Cooking Macro](docs/images/cooking-macro.png)
 * **Tell Campfire Story**: Posts effects based on result to chat
 * **Recipes**: A macro to learn or buy special recipes.
-Note that the list of known recipes is stored on per-user basis due to limitations of the foundry permissions API, so recipe changes don't propagate to others
+Note that the list of known recipes is stored on per-user basis due to limitations of the foundry permissions API, so recipe changes don't propagate to others. **Note**: Buying recipes does not subtract the required coins from your inventory!
 ![Learn Recipe Macro](docs/images/learn-recipe-macro.png)
 * **Learn from a Companion**: Posts result of check to chat
 * **Camp Management**: Posts results of check to chat